ABB Logo

 ABB Logo History

 The ABB logo is a symbol of constancy and loyalty.
 Since its inception, the symbol has remained unchanged.
-Considering that the companies that make up the conglomerate have operated separately for over a century, the symbol indicates monumental and colossal stability.
-In the emblem, there is a desire to glorify the country that became the home of the manufacturer and to convey to customers the reliability and confident position of the conglomerate.
+Considering that the companies that make up the conglomerate have operated separately for over a century, the symbol conveys monumental, colossal stability.
+The emblem aims to glorify the country that became the conglomerate’s home and to convey to customers the conglomerate’s reliability and confident position.

 What is ABB?

-The Swedish-Swiss company engaged in motors, wiring products, automation of large mining, oil and gas, metallurgical plants, robotics, and digitization of production.
+The Swedish-Swiss company is engaged in motors, wiring products, automation of large mining, oil and gas, and metallurgical plants, robotics, and digitization of production.
 Owns several hundred subsidiaries.
 Headquartered in Zurich.

 1988-today